chrisjsewell/markdown-it-pyrs/README.md

 - differing behaviour of linkify and normalize_url/commonmark_extras test failures
 - quote characters for smart-quotes and lang_prefix for fence should both be variable at run-time? (currently they both must be compiled)
+- fix docstring in `examples/ferris/block_rule.rs::FerrisBlockScanner::run`,
+  which currently describes the JS API not the new rust one

 Maintenance: